RNAi Biological Process

 Functional Genomics

-RNAi has revolutionized functional genomics studies in plants, animals, and insects, including breakthroughs in crustacean sexual determination and facilitating non-model insect studies.
+RNAi has revolutionized functional genomics studies in plants, animals and insects, including breakthroughs in crustacean sexual determination and the facilitation of non-model insect studies.

 Therapeutic Applications